VineethReddy02/GSoC-Kubectl-Plugin-for-Postgres-Operator-tracker/weekly/week6.md

-## Calender Week #5: 10th June to 16th June
+## Calender Week #6: 17th June to 23rd June

 ### Summary of work done:

  - Worked around different ways of implementing unit tests.
-But as it seems challenging with plugin usecases and with implementation..
+But as it seems challenging with plugin usecases and with implementation.
- - Implemented ```kubectl pg scale [numberOfInstances] -c [CLUSTERNAME]
+ - Implemented ```kubectl pg scale [numberOfInstances] -c [CLUSTERNAME]```

 ### What can be improved: